 “The smaller things that didn’t take up extra space, she kept,” says Perry.
 “But the larger toys were given a couple weeks for her to play with, then they moved into the basement briefly.
 (Then) I donated them to my church’s outreach center.
 She never even noticed.”

 It’s a relatable parental predicament.
 Part of planning parties is preparing for the onslaught of gift glut.
 What started as a fun and memorable occasion ends with a slew of forgettable toys soon to be stored in a closet or stowed under a bed.

 Really useable ‘stuff’

 You can request non-perishable goods, pet-care items and toys that can be personally donated by the guest of honor to those in need.
 Politely pose that patrons all pitch in for one big thing like a Wii, a trampoline or a trip to summer camp.
 Or ask for gender-neutral gifts and hold a “white elephant” exchange among all the guests.

-Plan on starting a garden this year?
+Plan on starting a garden in the near future?
 Have a farm theme party and ask guests to bring seedlings for your little tyke’s own slice of the plot.

 Ever wonder how many toys it takes to get through college?
 Find out.
 Ask guests to donate to a school fund instead of the usual plastic plaything.
 Have a special piggy bank they can sign after stuffing it with education-bound dollars.